 This project included rebuilding two sites, one for the Colorado Women’s Chamber of Commerce and one for the sister organization, Women’s Leadership Foundation.
 One theme was created to meet the needs of both sites.
 The CWCC site was a migration from Drupal whereas the WLF site was a straightforward WordPress refresh.

 This project was a rebuild of a very large site built with Drupal.
 The first phase was to migrate the site from Drupal to WordPress, using a fairly basic but responsive design.
 The second phase was to re-skin the theme with a new design.
+Eventually the company rebranded, but kept the overall design.

 I enjoy working with Scotty because when he says he is going to do something, he does it!
 My website looks more professional than most other shops websites.
 I receive a lot of compliments on our website which makes me feel good about what I am doing on the web.